go to DLTK's Homepage

 Snacks

-While there are lots of Bible snack recipes, and also at perpetualpreschool.com for even more ideas.
 Everyday snack items can be used easily with a Bible theme.
+(See Bible snack recipes for suggestions.)
 For instance, goldfish crackers are perfect for Jesus feeding the 5,000 and the Jonah lesson.
 Cheez - Its, Wheat Thins, and other square crackers are perfect for lining up end to end on napkins for building roads.
 Marshmallows and pretzel sticks can be used to build people for a cute snack for almost any lesson.
 Marshmallows are also good for lessons with sheep or lambs in them.
 Do not give Marshmallows to children who have not learned to chew their food well yet.
 Vanilla wafers make good suns for lessons about creation, or Jesus is the "Son" of God.

 Stickers